 - Increased bursae formation

-History of joint pain worse with activity and relieved with rest but eventually becoming persistent; loss of motion; morning joint stiffness typically lasting less than 30 minutes; swelling; crepitus; weakness.
+History for joint pain/discomfort with activities and relieved with rest but becoming persistent; morning joint stiffness, swelling, weakness.

-Look for loss of joint motion, crepitus, , joint deformities/malalignment, effusions, joint-line tenderness, antalgic gait, palpable/visible evidence of osteophytes, periarticular muscle spasms, muscle atrophy, Herberden nodes at the DIP joints and Bouchard nodes at the PIP joints of the hands.
-Wrists and MCPs should be spared and if involved point towards a systemic/inflammatory arthropathy
+Physical examination for muscle atrophy, joint deformities/malalignment, effusions, joint-line tenderness, crepitus, antalgic gait, palpable/visible evidence of osteophytes, limited range of motion with stiffness/periarticular muscle spasms, Heberden nodes at the distal interphalangeal (DIP) joints and Bouchard nodes at the proximal interphalangeal (PIP) joints of the hands.

 - Mobility assessment: Observe walking distance, and whether pain control and endurance can be improved with assistive devices.
 Gait analysis in hip/knee/spinal OA may be required.